 Why does nobody say that?

-And why, when I say it, is it apparently shocking to a lot of people.
+And why, when I say it, is it apparently shocking to a lot of people when it's not shocking at all?

 Well, you've all heard the news.

-Uh some networks are reporting that he's gonna step down as in resign, but the associated press said no, he's just being sent back to Washington uh where he will he was the uh uh primary official overseeing the federal government's response to the disaster in Baton Rouge.
+Some networks are reporting that he's going to step down as in resign, but the Associated Press said, no, he's just being sent back to Washington where he was the primary official overseeing the federal government's response to the disaster in Baton Rouge.

-I still don't know if he's actually been if he's resigned, if he's been fired, if it's just been sent back to Washington, they have somebody else set up to uh now be the face of FEMA uh down on uh on site.
+I still don't know if he's actually been, if he's resigned, if he's been fired, if he's just been sent back to Washington, they have somebody else set up to now be the face of FEMA down on site.

-Uh Vice Admiral uh guy named Alan, Thad Allen will replace Brown down in uh in Louisiana in Baton Rouge as the face of FEMA.
+Vice Admiral, a guy named Alan, Thad Allen, will replace Brown down in Louisiana in Baton Rouge as the face of FEMA.

-So again, I I don't know um I I do know I was preempted some places because I got some email.
+I do know I was preempted someplaces because I got some email.

-Brett in Akron, your next on open line Friday.
+Brett and Akron, you're next on Open Line Friday.

 Hello.